Rectal Cancer clinical trials at University of California Health

 Sorry, currently not accepting new patients, but might later

-This phase II trial investigates the effect of nivolumab and ipilimumab when given together with short-course radiation therapy in treating patients with rectal cancer that may have spread from where it first started to nearby tissue, lymph nodes, or distant parts of the body (advanced).
+This phase II trial investigates the effect of nivolumab and ipilimumab when given together with short-course radiation therapy in treating patients with rectal cancer that has spread to nearby tissue or lymph nodes (locally advanced).
 Immunotherapy with monoclonal antibodies, such as nivolumab and ipilimumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
 Giving nivolumab, ipilimumab, and radiation therapy may kill more cancer cells.

 at UC Irvine

-Trial Evaluating 3-year Disease Free Survival in Patients With Locally Advanced Rectal Cancer Treated With Chemoradiation Plus Induction or Consolidation Chemotherapy and Total Mesorectal Excision or Non-operative Management
+Evaluating 3-year Disease Free Survival in Patients With Locally Advanced Rectal Cancer Treated With Chemoradiation Plus Induction or Consolidation Chemotherapy and Total Mesorectal Excision or Non-operative Management

 Sorry, in progress, not accepting new patients